wultra/mtoken-sdk-ios/docs/Using-Inbox-Service.md

 }
 ```

-### Get List of Messages
+### Get a List of Messages

-The Inbox Service provide a paged list of messages:
+The Inbox Service provides a paged list of messages:

 ```swift
 // First page is 0, next 1, etc...